TipsyExp/nlh-trainer/docs/COACHING.md

 •	Solver integration (backend.coach.node_builder) – constructs SolveRequest objects (TexasSolver) from the same context.
 •	(Later) Logging and exports – may attach serialized decision contexts to snapshots for debugging and offline analysis.
 The goal is that all coaching and solver paths share one truthful view of a decision and avoid duplicating state derivation logic.
+3.4 Postflop Coach v1 (HU, equity-based)
+The first postflop coach implementation is a heads-up, equity-based service that consumes DecisionContext and produces AdviceV1 internally.
+•	Module: backend/coach/postflop/service.py
+•	Scope (v1):
+o	Players: Heads-up only (n_players == 2).
+o	Streets: Flop, turn, river.
+o	Cards:
+	Hero is always a fixed hand (from DecisionContext.hero_hole_cards).
+	Villain is modeled as a range (see backend/coach/postflop/ranges.py).
+•	Source:
+o	Advice produced by this service sets meta.source = "equity".
+•	Inputs (from DecisionContext): o	street – must be "flop", "turn" or "river". o	hero_seat, n_players, active_seats. o	hero_hole_cards – hero’s exact hand.
+o	board – current board cards. o	pot_total, to_call, min_raise, allowed_buckets.
+o	Positional anchors (button, sb_seat, bb_seat) for IP/OOP classification where needed.
+•	Equity engine:
+o	Uses EquityService (backend/services/equity/service.py) internally to compute:
+	Hero’s equity vs a villain range on the current board.
+	Backend/mode/iters metadata (mirroring /api/equity but simplified).
+o	The same equity configuration flags (EQUITY_BACKEND_POLICY, EQUITY_ITERS, EQUITY_TIMEOUT_MS, etc.) that affect /api/equity also apply to postflop coach calls.
+•	Decision logic (simplified v1):
+o	Compute pot odds for the relevant decision (typically call vs fold):
+	thresholds.pot_odds ≈ to_call / (pot_total + to_call) when facing a bet and closing the action.
+o	Compare hero equity vs villain range to the pot-odds threshold:
+	If hero equity is well below the threshold → prefer a fold bucket when available.
+	If hero equity is around the threshold → prefer call.
+	If hero equity is well above the threshold and raise buckets exist → introduce a raise bucket (or raise-heavy mix). o	When no bet is facing hero (check / bet spots):
+	Use simple hand-strength / draw heuristics to decide between check and a bet bucket.
+•	Output (internal AdviceV1):
+The service returns an AdviceV1Model instance with: o	version = 1 o	status = "ok" for eligible HU postflop spots, or "unsupported" / "error" for others. o	meta:
+	street – "flop", "turn" or "river".
+	n_players – normally 2.
+	hero_seat – from DecisionContext.
+	source = "equity".
+o	recommendation:
+	bucket – one of the allowed buckets (e.g. "fold", "call", "check", "2.5xR", "jam").
+	strategy_bar – a small list of { action, weight } entries (often a single pure action in v1).
+o	equity:
+	backend, mode, hero, players, exact, iters as derived from EquityService. o	thresholds:
+	pot_odds – required equity to continue given to_call and pot_total.
+	spr – optional stack-to-pot ratio when stacks are available. o	rationale:
+	Short, human-readable explanation linking hero equity to pot odds and explaining the recommended action.
+•	Relationship to /api/coach/advice:
+o	At this stage, PostflopCoachService is an internal service with its own unit tests. o	The HTTP route /api/coach/advice still returns the legacy solver-centric payload; wiring it up to call PostflopCoachService and emit AdviceV1 on the wire is part of the M3 migration. o	When the migration is complete:
+	HU postflop decisions on /api/coach/advice will be served by PostflopCoachService.
+	The overlay will consume a unified AdviceV1 shape for both preflop and postflop.
 ________________________________________
 4. Coach UI (Table Overlay)
 4.1 Location & toggle